jarelllama/Scam-Blocklist/README.md

 ## Why the Hosts format is not supported

 Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow scammers to create large amounts of subdomain records, such as 'long-random-subdomain.scam.com'.
-To collate individual subdomains would be a difficult task and would inflate the blocklist size.
+To collate individual subdomains would be difficult and would inflate the blocklist size.
 Therefore, only formats supporting wildcard matching are built.

-## Malicious hosting sites

-Some wildcard domains are added manually to the blocklist to reduce the number of entries via wildcard matching.
-Many of these wildcard domains are discovered to be malicious hosting sites with multiple subdomains pointing to scam sites.
-These malicious hosting sites are included in the blocklist and can be found among the wildcard domains in [wildcards.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/data/wildcards.txt).
+Occasionally, wildcard domains are added manually to the blocklist to reduce the number of entries via wildcard matching.

 ## Sources